Skip to Content

 via Instagram: @_angelicas.__.hooman_

-The Beaglemation is one of the least obvious Beagle mixes, comprised of part Dalmatian and part Beagle.
+The Beaglemation is one of the least obvious Beagle mixes, comprised of part Dalmatian and Beagle.
 They’re a fairly recent designer dog so they’re difficult to come by.
 However, they can be great activity buddies if you can find one.

 Courtesy of the Dalmatian parent, these dogs are very athletic and high in energy.
 They love to play with people, so except to spend a great deal of time entertaining and interacting with the Beaglemation.
 They enjoy playing catch, frisbee or going on long walks.